 This course is the final didactic course in the emergency care sequence and concentrates on recognition and management strategies of health deviations, including urgent and emergent acute and chronic exacerbation/maintenance of conditions from a lifespan perspective.
 The patient population is individuals and families who seek care in emergency department and/or critical access hospitals.
 Students utilize critical thinking and case synthesis to evaluate management and treatment of acute and chronic injury and disease conditions in urgent and in need of resuscitation.
 Pre-hospital and trauma management are components of this course.
 Consideration of access to care and benchmark delivery of evidence-based care in multiple methods of health care delivery systems affect legal and ethical care of patients.

-Prerequisites: N6271W Co-requisite: None
+Prerequisites: N6271W Co-requisite: None 2 Semester Credit (Contact hours per week: Lecture 2)

 N6272B Emergency/Trauma Care II - Clinical